Live

 InflationBureau of Labor Statistics

-Consumer Prices Climbed 3.8% in April — Fastest Annual Pace in Nearly Three Years
+Inflation Jumps to 4.2% in May — the Fastest Annual Pace in Over Three Years

 Read source